ishapatell1/Blinkit/README.md

-# RICE
- This is RIce
+This is a demo learning project from akshay saini React Course,